YOUTH: EDUCATION, ADVOCACY & RESTORATIVE SERVICES

 The LRC is a member organization of the National Juvenile Justice Network, in which we work with other national member organizations for policy advocacy and juvenile justice reform.
 The LRC was just awarded an NJJN decarceration grant, which will help us to keep kids safe during the COVID-19 pandemic, and ultimately feeds into our larger vision of reducing the use of incarceration for children.

-The LRC has been working on a youth restorative justice initiative with the International Academy of Trial Lawyers, a group of elite trial lawyers from both sides of the Bar.
-Our work with them focuses on integrating restorative practices into all decisions points in the juvenile justice system.
+The LRC developed the Youth Restorative Justice Initiative in partnership with the International Academy of Trial Lawyers, a group of elite trial lawyers from both sides of the Bar, and Dr. Talaya Tolefree of Koinonia Leadership Academy.
+Our work focuses on integrating restorative practices into all decisions points leading to and within the juvenile justice system, with a goal of preventing deeper justice system involvement.
 For more information about the Comprehensive Model for Youth Restorative Justice and Trafficking Prevention, click here.

 Recently, the Y:EARS program has been part of a push in Hennepin County to help young people expunge their records.
 We partner with Project for Pride in Living and The Link to do expungement consultations.
 These consultations can cover what is currently on your record and how to best prepare an expungement petition to get your record sealed.
 For more information, please contact Malaika Hankins at email@example.com.